open-synergy/ssi-mixin/ssi_product_line_price_mixin/README.rst

 To install this module, you need to:

-1. Clone the branch 14.0 of the repository https://github.com/open-synergy/ssi-mixin
+1. Clone the branch 11.0 of the repository https://github.com/open-synergy/ssi-mixin
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list (Must be on developer mode)
-4. Go to menu *Apps -> Apps -> Main Apps*
+4. Go to menu *Apps -> Apps*
-5. Search For *Product Line Mixin*
+5. Search For *Product Line Price Mixin*
 6. Install the module

 Bug Tracker